 Who I am as a person

-I grew up on both coasts and the Middle East and have been calling Nashville home – and saying “y’all” – for the past twelve years.
+I grew up on both coasts and the Middle East and have been calling Nashville home – and saying “y’all” – since 2008.
 I love being creative and analytical, silly and serious.
 When I’m not doing therapy, I’m often drawing cartoons or wildflowers, writing songs on the ukulele for my family and friends, and being active in my body.
 I garden and feel ridiculously excited when anything survives.

 My pronouns are she/her.

 How I do therapy